Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Introduction

-Many results previously known for hyperbolic and relatively hyperbolic groups can be uniformly reproved in the general case of groups with hyperbolically embedded subgroups, and very rotating families often provide the most convenient way of doing that.
-As an illustration of this idea we generalize the group theoretic analogue of Thurston's hyperbolic Dehn surgery theorem proved for relatively hyperbolic groups in \cite{Osi07} (see also \cite{Gr_Ma}).
+Many results previously known for hyperbolic and relatively hyperbolic groups can be uniformly reproved in the general context of groups with hyperbolically embedded subgroups, and very rotating families often provide the most convenient way of doing that.
+As an illustration of this idea we generalize the group theoretic analogue of Thurston's hyperbolic Dehn surgery theorem proved for relatively hyperbolic groups by the third-named author in \cite{Osi07} (and independently by Groves and Manning \cite{Gr_Ma} in the particular case of finitely generated and torsion free relatively hyperbolic groups).

 This and other general results from our paper have many particular applications.
 Despite its generality, our approach is capable of producing new results even for well-studied particular classes of groups.
 For instance, we answer two well-known questions about normal subgroups of mapping class groups.
-We also show that the sole existence of non-degenerate (in a certain precise sense) hyperbolically embedded subgroups in a group $G$ has strong implications for the algebraic structure of $G$, complexity of its elementary theory, the structure of the reduced $C^\ast $-algebra of $G$, etc. Note however that the main goal of this paper is to develop a general theory for the future use rather than to prove particular results.
-Some further applications can be found in \cite{MacSis, BW}.
+We also show that the sole existence of a non-degenerate (in a certain precise sense) hyperbolically embedded subgroup in a group $G$ imposes strong restrictions on the algebraic structure of $G$, complexity of its elementary theory, the structure of operator algebras associated to $G$, etc. However, we stress that the main goal of this paper is to build a general theory for the future use rather than to consider particular applications.
+Some further results can be found in \cite{AnMS,BW,Hull,HO,MacSis,MO,Osi13}.

 The paper is organized as follows.
 In the next section we provide a detailed outline of the paper and discuss the main definitions and results.
-We believe it useful to state most results in a simplified form there, as in the main body of the paper we stick to the ultimate generality which makes many statements quite technical.
-Section 3 establishes the notation and contains some well-known results used throughout the paper.
+We believe it useful to state most results in a simplified form there, as in the main body of the paper we stick to the ultimate generality which makes many statements rather technical.
+Section 3 establishes notation and recalls some well-known results used throughout the paper.
 In Sections 4 and 5 we develop a general theory of hyperbolically embedded subgroups and rotating families, respectively.
 Most examples are collected in Section 6.
 Section 7 is devoted to the proof of the Dehn filling theorem.
-Applications can be found in Section 8.
+Applications are collected in Section 8.
 Finally we discuss some open questions and directions for the future research in Section 9.